 - Optional specially priced safari trips and excursions include an option to visit Kruger Park and shark diving trip led by Prof. Uphoff

 - Unpaid internship opportunities for students wishing to gain additional experience before or after the program

 This ABA-accredited summer study-abroad program in Cape Town, South Africa will consist of three two-credit courses in different areas of comparative law.

 The three courses will be taught by a combination of faculty members from the University of Missouri (Mizzou) School of Law and the Law Faculty at the University of the Western Cape.

-The program will run from June 10, 2021, through July 18, 2021.
 Students will reside in De Waterkant, one of Cape Town’s trendiest neighborhoods, and will be transported daily to their classes at the University of the Western Cape.
 Field trips to the Cape of Good Hope, the Stellenbosch wine region, and other scenic and historic locales are included in the itinerary.
 Learn more about traveling to South Africa and the program details.

 206 Hulston Hall